-- 2.1 Good documentation practices are important to support knowledge management throughout the product lifecycle. - 2.2 All documents generated during qualification and validation should be approved and authorised by appropriate personnel as defined in the pharmaceutical quality system. - 2.3 The inter-relationship between documents in complex validation projects should be clearly defined. - 2.4 Validation protocols should be prepared which defines the critical systems, attributes and parameters and the associated acceptance criteria. - 2.5 Qualification documents may be combined together, where appropriate, e.g. installation qualification (IQ) and operational qualification (OQ). - 2.6 Where validation protocols and other documentation are supplied by a third party providing validation services, appropriate personnel at the manufacturing site should confirm suitability and compliance with internal procedures before approval.
-Vendor protocols may be supplemented by additional documentation/test protocols before use. - 2.7 Any significant changes to the approved protocol during execution, e.g. acceptance criteria, operating parameters etc., should be documented as a deviation and be scientifically justified. - 2.8 Results which fail to meet the pre-defined acceptance criteria should be recorded as a deviation, and be fully investigated according to local procedures.
-Any implications for the validation should be discussed in the report. - 2.9 The review and conclusions of the validation should be reported and the results obtained summarised against the acceptance criteria.
-Any subsequent changes to acceptance criteria should be scientifically justified and a final recommendation made as to the outcome of the validation. - 2.10 A formal release for the next stage in the qualification and validation process should be authorised by the relevant responsible personnel either as part of the validation report approval or as a separate summary document.
+- 2.1 Good documentation practices are important to support knowledge management throughout the product lifecycle. - 2.2 All documents generated during qualification and validation should be approved and authorised by appropriate personnel as defined in the pharmaceutical quality system. - 2.3 The inter-relationship between documents in complex validation projects should be clearly defined. - 2.4 Validation protocols should be prepared which defines the critical systems, attributes and parameters and the associated acceptance criteria. - 2.5 Qualification documents may be combined together, where appropriate, e.g. installation qualification (IQ) and operational qualification (OQ). - 2.6 Qualification documents may be combined together, where appropriate, e.g. installation qualification (IQ) and operational qualification (OQ). - 2.7 Where validation protocols and other documentation are supplied by a third party providing validation services, appropriate personnel at the manufacturing site should confirm suitability and compliance with internal procedures before approval.
+Vendor protocols may be supplemented by additional documentation/test protocols before use. - 2.8 Any significant changes to the approved protocol during execution, e.g.

+acceptance criteria, operating parameters etc., should be documented as a deviation and be scientifically justified.

+- 2.9 Results which fail to meet the pre-defined acceptance criteria should be recorded as a deviation, and be fully investigated according to local procedures.
+Any implications for the validation should be discussed in the report. - 2.10 The review and conclusions of the validation should be reported and the results obtained summarised against the acceptance criteria.
+Any subsequent changes to acceptance criteria should be scientifically justified and a final recommendation made as to the outcome of the validation. - 2.11 A formal release for the next stage in the qualification and validation process should be authorised by the relevant responsible personnel either as part of the validation report approval or as a separate summary document.
 Conditional approval to proceed to the next qualification stage can be given where certain acceptance criteria or deviations have not been fully addressed and there is a documented assessment that there is no significant impact on the next activity.